Kailexi/C_DZ_Sem3/README.md

 # WARNING

-Please if u want to launch with debug and CMAKE download DZLAB1 as well, since the cmake-debug folder is there, my bad
+Please if u want to launch with debug and CMAKE do it at your own risk